Peach Girl: Characters

-The main protagonist.
-Her given name means 'peach' in Japanese.
-She has tanned skin and light hair (derived from her constant swimming in chlorinated pools while on the swim team), mistakenly giving others the impression that she is a "beach bunny", lover of the Ganguro style, or sexually promiscuous.
-On the contrary, Momo is a shy, insecure girl.
-She has loved Toji for many years, although later on she finds herself falling in love with Kairi.
-When she found out Toji disliked girls with tan skin, she started to avoid swimming pools and wore a lot of sunblock to get her skin to its original color (presumed to be fair).
+Momo is the main protagonist with tan skin and light hair, derived from her constant swimming in chlorinated pools while on the swim team.
+She mistakenly gives others the impression that she is a "beach bunny", lover of the Ganguro style, or sexually promiscuous.
+On the inside, Momo is a shy and insecure girl.
+She has loved Toji for many years, only to herself falling in love with Kairi.
+When Momo found out Toji disliked girls with tan skin, she started to avoid swimming pools and wore a lot of sunblock to get her skin to its original color, presumed to be fair.
 Later on, Momo finds out that Toji never said he disliked girls with tan skin.
-Her friend (Ryoko) from junior high had made that up because she had liked him too.
-She is often confused later on when she likes both Toji and Kairi at the same time, causing several disputes between the two boys.
+Ryoko, her from junior high school, had made that up because she had liked him too.
+Momo is often confused later on when she likes both Toji and Kairi at the same time, causing several disputes between the two boys.